lingua-pupuli/docs/vscode/content/en/docs/Extension Settings.md

 #### puppet.editorService.protocol

 The protocol used to communicate with the Puppet Editor Service.
 By default the local STDIO protocol is used.
-The docker protocol is **DEPRECATED** and will be removed in a future version

-Possible values: `stdio`, `tcp`, `docker`
+Possible values: `stdio`, `tcp`

 Default: `stdio`